Skip to Content

 • Make sure your child has frequent contact with both parents—unless that would not be in his or her best interests, and

-• Take the time to reflect on your child’s unique needs prior to putting together a schedule.
+• Take the time to reflect on your child’s unique needs before putting together a schedule.

 Continue Reading Read Less